 - Capped VBR or Capped Variable Bitrate: the video quality is kept constant while allowing the bitrate to fluctuate within a limit or cap.

 A detailed discussion of these rate control methods can be found here, here, and here (using FFmpeg) on OTTVerse.
-If you are new to video transcoding, then please read this article to understand the basics of video transcoding.
+If you are new to video transcoding, read this article to understand the basics of video transcoding.

-If you want to learn more about video codecs, here is a list of transcoding-related articles on OTTVerse.
+To learn more about video codecs, here is a list of transcoding-related articles on OTTVerse.

 - Explanation of the Block-based Transforms in VVC (Versatile Video Coding)